taras/djoonga/docs/index.rst

 Having trouble?
 We'd like to help!

 * Looking for specific information?
 Try the :ref:`genindex` or :ref:`modindex`.
-* Search for information in the `archives of the scrapy-users mailing list`_, or `post a question`_.
+* Search for information in the `archives of djoonga-users mailing list`_, or `post a question`_.
 * Report bugs with Scrapy in our `ticket tracker`_.